 If you’re a Visionary…

 Chances are, you’ve had to do at least the manager or maker role at some point as you’ve built your business.
-Few people start and stay exclusively in the visionary role, unless they receive initial investment.
+Few people start and stay exclusively in the visionary role unless they receive an initial investment.
 But once you’ve built your business sustainably and can see the potential to scale, it’s time to start finding your manager and maker positions so that you can keep blazing the trail for your brand and taking it to new heights.

-One thing to keep in mind, Visionaries need guidance too.
+One thing to keep in mind is, Visionaries need guidance too.
 Don’t forget to look for outside help as you create your idea for the future.
 Once you build your team, you’ll have others who depend on your vision for their livelihood.
 Don’t take that lightly.
 Be sure to seek counsel and run your ideas by people who have experience.